Raina N. Fichorova, MD, PhD

 Jordan is a research scientist with a passion for implementation science especially on HIV prevention.
 He holds a Masters degree in Molecular Biology, an MPH and a Ph.D in Biomedical Sciences.
 Jordan provides oversight on HIV, gender based violence and health systems strengthening operations research at LVCT health, a local non-governmental organization based in Kenya.
 He is a co-chair of the Research Sub-Committee in the Kenya national PrEP technical working group and a member of the Kenya AIDS Research Coordinating Mechanism (KARSCOM).
 Jordan did research in the Fichorova Lab in 2013 as part of the multi-country Vaginal Biomarkers study and his PhD training.
 Work done in the lab focused on quantifying soluble immune markers (antimicrobial proteins) in cervicovaginal samples and getting to know and spend time with the wonderful team at the lab!
 Outside the lab, Jordan enjoys live music, writing, traveling and meeting people.

-Kétura is a rising junior at Indiana University Bloomington and joined the lab as a STARS Program summer intern for 2023.
-Kétura experimented with NFkB and PMBC cells by treating them with inhibitors and analyzing toxicity levels at different concentrations.
+Kétura is a senior at Indiana University Bloomington.
+She first joined the lab as a STARS intern in 2023, where she experimented with NFkB and PBMC cells to analyze toxicity levels at different concentrations.
+Kétura returned to the lab in 2024, to continue her research for the summer.

-Kétura’s research and clinical interests are in brain sciences such as mental health, substance abuse, etc. Kétura is passionate about social and educational equity, particularly in marginalized communities.
-Outside of pursuing medicine, she loves to spend time with my family and friends, read, paint, draw, and go out on walks.
+Kétura’s research and clinical interests are in women’s health, specifically maternal and child health, in addition to neurodevelopmental disorders and illnesses.
+Kétura is passionate about social and educational equity, particularly in marginalized communities.
+Outside of pursuing medicine, she loves to spend time with family and friends, read, paint, draw, and go out on walks.
 Kétura plans to apply to medical school in the near future.

 Shani received a Bachelors of Arts degree from Southern Connecticut State University.
 She studied Psychology and Public Health.
 Shani visited her homeland, Jamaica, to conduct her honors thesis research, which consisted of identifying attitudinal variations and breastfeeding patterns among rural Jamaican women.
 Also, during her undergraduate career, Shani worked in a nueorscience laboratory examining sex differences in stroke outcome.
 Recently, Shani has completed a post-baccalureate pre-medicine program at the University of Connecticut and shortly thereafter, joined Fichorova Lab as an intern.
 During her leisure time, Shani enjoys a good game of tennis, badminton, peer mentoring and performing monologues in her native language.